 Icalled and ordered and paid the 4.95 for shipping and then they said i could cancel it and pay nothing but for the last couple months they have been taking out 24.95 and my account has been bouncing and they aren't sending anything.
 I would lkie them to quit taking money out and I never want the product again. i called the bank and they said they will take care of it so I hope this matter gets resolved.

-Vital Basics / Focus Factor Company Profile
+Vital Basics / Focus Factor Company Information

 - Company Name: